-“Baptism, the gate to the sacraments, necessary for salvation in fact or at least in intention, by which men and women are freed from their sins, are reborn as children of God and, configured to Christ by an indelible character, and incorporated in the Church, is validly conferred only by washing with true water together with the form of words.”
+“Baptism, is the gate to the sacraments and necessary for salvation.
+It is in fact or at least in intention, the way by which men and women are freed from their sins and reborn as children of God.
+It is through baptism that we are configured to Christ by an indelible character and incorporated into the Church.
+It is validly conferred only by washing with true water together with the form of words.”

 It has been the constant practice of the Roman Catholic Church from the earliest times to administer the sacrament of Baptism to infants.
 It is natural that parents want to pass along their own faith to their child and their values that flow from that faith.
 Baptism marks the beginning of this faith life.